QubesOS/qubes-doc/FedoraTemplateUpgrade.md

 Upgrade of Fedora template
 ==========================

-This instruction in simplified version of [​official Fedora instruction](https://fedoraproject.org/wiki/Upgrading_Fedora_using_yum).
+This instruction in simplified version of [official Fedora instruction](https://fedoraproject.org/wiki/Upgrading_Fedora_using_yum).
 Note that only "yum" method will work in Qubes template VM (if you are curious why: mostly because template VM does not have own bootloader).

 Upgrading Fedora 18 to Fedora 20
 --------------------------------